 No matter what tour operator you select make sure the pilot can descend between the fairy chimneys and caves.
 This will give you the best angles for pictures and videos.
 We’ve been on two hot air balloon flights before so if you have any questions about the experience, feel free to ask questions in the comments section below.

 What Happens If Your Hot Air Balloon Flight Gets Canceled?

 If your hot air balloon flight gets canceled it’s important to work with the agency you booked the flight with to rebook for another day.
-If they’re unable to rebook you then you must act quickly to get on another companies flight.
+For this reason, we booked our hot air balloon flight through Royal Balloon—they make it easy to reschedule.

 A few of the best viewpoints around Goreme include from closest to farthest: